About USETSU presets (English)

 Since profiles don't adjust the editing parameters, you can think of them as a base or foundation for your edits.
 While you can make changes later, it's generally a good idea to view profiles as your starting point in the editing process.

-For the USETSU presets, "Adobe Standard" is set as the default.
-Since I use a FUJIFILM camera, I usually toggle between "Pro Neg Std" and "PROVIA/Standard" from the Camera Matching options.
+For USETSU presets, “Adobe Standard” is set as the default.
+Since I use a FUJIFILM camera, I usually toggle between “Pro Neg Std” and “PROVIA/Standard” from the Camera Matching options.

 The choice of profile can change the color tone and contrast of the image.